operator-framework/operator-lifecycle-manager/Documentation/design/control-loops.md

 1. Watches for `Subscription` objects
    1. If no `InstallDeclaration` exists for the `Subscription`, creates it
    1. Checks `CatalogSource` for updates
-     1. If newer version is available in the channel and is greater that `current`, creates an `InstallDeclaration` for it.
+     1. If newer version is available in the channel and is greater than `current`, creates an `InstallDeclaration` for it.

 ## ALM